alejandralopezgalan/HR-Analytics-PowerBI/README.md

 - Understand Attrition Factors: Identify the primary factors contributing to employee turnover, including job satisfaction, compensation, management style, and work-life balance.

 ### Data Source
 Data was taken from [DataCamp website](https://app.datacamp.com/learn/courses/case-study-hr-analytics-in-power-bi).
-It consisted of employee data such as information on demographics, tenure, salary, and performance reviews from .
+It consisted of employee data such as information on demographics, tenure, salary, and performance reviews from 1470 employees.

 ### Tools and Techniques
 Power BI and DAX, Data Modelling, and Exploratory Data Analysis (EDA).